 Postdoctoral Researcher and Lecturer

 Dr. Andrea Jimenez Cisneros from Perú is an information management lecturer at the University of Sheffield’s Information School.
 Her research examines the role of innovation in socio-economic development through a decolonial and feminist lens.Read more

-Ronda Železný-Green, Ph.D. is the Program Director for the Capacity Accelerator Network (CAN).
+Ronda Železný-Green, Ph.D. is the Director of Digital Learning for data.org.
 She is a diversity, equity, and inclusion (DEI) changemaker creating systems to empower Black people, women, people with disabilities, and other marginalized populations in the technology and education sectors.Read more